 Have Camera.
 Will Travel.

 My photography is meant to tell a story.
-This site is meant to introduce you to my work. which is varied although I concentrate on Ultra endurance events, of any distance, and the landscapes in which they occur.
+This site will introduce you to my work.
+It is varied, although I concentrate on Ultra endurance events, and the landscapes in which they occur.
 The images seem to come from who I was and what I care about.
 When the the images are sharp and knowing, they become found memories of these times in which we live.